tatsujb/installFAFscript/README.md

 [Commit](https://github.com/tatsujb/installFAFscript/tree/030e2aad883e3d5f1d4d4717e032cbed9a1bd3d0)

-get the stable script :
+Get the stable script :
 ```bash
 wget https://raw.githubusercontent.com/tatsujb/installFAFscript/030e2aad883e3d5f1d4d4717e032cbed9a1bd3d0/faf.sh
 ```

+# What does faf.sh do?

+faf.sh is a bash install wizard to get [Supreme Commander Forged Alliance][FA] as well as a [Forged Alliace Forever][FAF] multiplayer client onto your Linux PC (Looking for input from Solaris & apple users).

+The setup will install (at minimum) :

+ - [Supreme Commander Forged Alliance][FA]
+ - [Downlord's FAF client][downlord FAF]
+ - Java jdk 10 (for the faf client)
+ - Proton or Wine (to run the windows game)

+[Jump here](#dependencies) For a list of dependencies and other installs

 ## Looking for Contributors!
 Please apply as a github issue.

-This is a shell script that installs and configures [FA](https://store.steampowered.com/app/9420/Supreme_Commander_Forged_Alliance/ "Supreme Commander Forged Alliace") + [FAF](https://faforever.com "Forged Alliace Forever") multiplayer client on linux (and soon any OS that Forged Alliance can also run on).
+We are looking to make this script run on all linux distros, and hopefully any OS that Supcom Forged Alliance runs on.

 ### "I don't want a script!
 I want a DIY!" :

 no problem!
 Foodlfg makes short work of summarizing all you need to know for how to install FAF over here : https://github.com/foodlfg/Supreme-Commander-FAF-install-guide

+You should also have a look at the [FAForever wiki page](https://wiki.faforever.com/index.php?title=Setting_Up_FAF_Linux)

 ### Run successes (by distro) :
 Distro icon should be clickable for a video-example (for the moment only had the time to record ubuntu but I coded for other distributions. feel free to share another youtube link for another distribution, I'll add it)